Patrick Hanington, BSc, PhD

 3 units (fi 6)(EITHER, 3-0-0)

 Introduces environmental health issues and scientific understanding of their causes in developed and developing countries.
-Examines the role of environmental factors (biological, chemical, and physical) and its importance in relation to other factors that affect health of a community.
-Provides case studies of how environmental factors are dealt with in practice; including methods and approaches for assessment, prevention, and control.
+Examines the role of environmental factors (biological, chemical, and physical) and their importance in relation to other factors that affect health of a community.
+Provides case studies of how environmental factors are dealt with in practice, including methods and approaches for assessment, prevention, risk assessment and control.
 May contain alternate delivery sections; refer to the Tuition and Fees page in the University Regulations section of the Calendar.

 01:00 - 01:00